 At our age with husbands eyeballing retirement because they are both fifteen years older than us, throwing more money at saving Stephaney while shouldering the continuing financial responsibilities of raising Stephaney’s twin daughters effectively makes Saving Stephaney financially impossible.
 Both Cindy’s husband, Steve and my husband, Matthew have “put the breaks” on more Drug Rehab for Stephaney.

 Although Cindy and I had hoped to finally Save Stephaney a few months ago and believed we finally did, her relapse was the last straw.
-Stephaney will be thirty two years old this month and we must focus on college for the twins and their future.
+Stephaney will be thirty one years old this month and we must focus on college for the twins and their future.

 Stephaney and her demons have cost us enough money since she was fifteen and pregnant with the twins to have bought a custom home for not only Cindy and Steve but also, me and my husband too.
 We no longer wonder why so many people give up and understand that it’s essential to “save yourself first.”